madrury/madrury.github.io/_posts/2026-03-04-splitting-field.markdown

 {% endcapture %}
 {% include proof.html content=galois-k-over-b-proof %}

-It is more difficult to idnetify the complementary subgroup.
+It is more difficult to identify the complementary subgroup.
 We're looking for a **non-normal** subextension of index twenty, so a non-normal degree four extension of $\Q$.
 We've encountered a couple of these already: $\Q(\fourthroot)$ and $\Q(i \fourthroot)$, but these do not provide the complement we're after (trust us).
 The subextension we're after takes some looking for, and I'm not sure how to find it without some guessing and good luck, but it's:

 $$ C = \Q \left( (1 + i) \fourthroot \right) $$